Tree automata and pigeonhole classes of matroids: I: Pigeonhole classes

 \begin{definition} Let $(E,\mcal{I})$ be a set-system, and let $U$ be a subset of $E$.
 Let $X$ and $X'$ be subsets of $U$.
 We say $X$ and $X'$ are \emph{equivalent} (relative to $U$), written $X\sim_{U} X'$, if for every subset $Z\subseteq E-U$, the set $X\cup Z$ is in \mcal{I} if and only if $X'\cup Z$ is in \mcal{I}. \end{definition}

 Informally, we think of $X\sim_{U} X'$ as meaning that no subset of $E-U$ can `distinguish' between $X$ and $X'$.
 It is clear that $\sim_{U}$ is an equivalence relation on subsets of $U$.
 Note that by taking $Z$ to be the empty set, we can see that no member of \mcal{I} is equivalent to a subset not in \mcal{I}.
-Assume that \mcal{I} is closed under subset containment (as would be the case if \mcal{I} were the family of independent sets in a matroid).
-In this special case, all subsets of $U$ that are not in \mcal{I} are equivalent.
+Assuming that \mcal{I} is closed under subset containment (as would be the case if \mcal{I} were the family of independent sets in a matroid), then all subsets of $U$ that are not in \mcal{I} are equivalent.